mobileink/api.geometry/README.md

-kore.geometry
+api.geometry
 =============

-A geometry vocabulary for clojure.
-Maybe, some unlikely day, good enough to become core.geometry.
+A Clojure API for geometry

 Graphics languages: